Committee members

 Donna Smith

-Donna Smith: Development Director
+Donna Smith: CEO

-Donna has worked with TIG in a development role for 15 years, mainly working with Hebridean Housing Partnership assisting with the delivery their new build programme.
-Recent projects include development of low cost home ownership, registration as a letting agent and working with community groups and community land estates on their housing or community development projects.
 Donna has an honours degree in law and management with diplomas in conveyancing and executory services.
 She has a diploma in management from the Chartered Institute of Managers and is a Chartered Manager.

 Care and Repair Manager

-James MacDonald: Care and Repair Manager.
+Ian Graham: Care and Repair Manager